Building “the American Version of Goodwood”

 Instead of the sounds of Jimi Hendrix , The Who, Santana and other rock legends reverberating through the Catskills, it was the roar of classic racecars around the Monticello Motor Club Track.
 The stars included the 1973 Sunoco-sponsored Porsche 917/30 that helped Mark Donohue capture his 1973 Can-Am championship; the 1990 Chevrolet Beretta that Tommy Kendall drove to his first of four driver’s championships in the SCCA Trans-Am series; a 1968 NART L-88 Corvette; a 1964 Cheetah; Porsche 962; a March Can-Am; a 1948 Talbot; Dan Gurney’s 1967 Eagle Indy racer and many others.

-The Beretta is owned and was restored by noted racer and collector Bruce Canepa, who had several cars in the event.
-Kendall was reunited with the Beretta after more than 25 years and was joined at AIM by racers Danny Sullivan and Brian Redman, who helped design the Monticello track.
+The Beretta is owned and was restored by noted racer and collector Bruce Canepa.
+He had several cars in the event.
+Kendall had a reunion with the Beretta after more than 25 year.
+Further, it was joined at AIM by racers Danny Sullivan and Brian Redman, who helped design the Monticello track.
 Wayne Carini, car collector and host of the Velocity Channel’s “Chasing Classic Cars,” was also a guest.

 “By the Time We Got to Woodstock”

-Before the track driving and concours events, participants enjoyed a “spirited drive” through the Catskills region to Bethel Woods Center for the Arts, a world-class performing arts center built on the farm that hosted the original Woodstock festival.
+Before the track driving and concours events, participants enjoyed a “spirited drive” through the Catskills region to Bethel Woods Center for the Arts.
+It is a world-class performing arts center built on the farm that hosted the original Woodstock festival.
 The center also hosts a museum that includes a main exhibit, “Woodstock and the Sixties” with a growing collection of artifacts and interactive exhibits.